-Back then, there was time to reflect before passing judgement.
-In contrast, world with minimal extra equipment.
+The technical advances in television news are liberating, such as the ability to broadcast live from anywhere in the world with minimal extra equipment.
 We are more agile than ever before, working with leaner teams and smaller cameras.
 But the tsunami of unverified information that is circulating threatens to overwhelm us.
 Twitter has become such a double-edged sword that some of America's best-known political journalists are rejecting it as a tool.